ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 {: #fortinetvm_considerations-notes}

 * You cannot change the licensing level after service installation.
 To change the licensing level, you must delete the existing service and reinstall the service by using a different licensing option.
 * If you receive expiration notifications about the FortiGate Virtual Appliance service license, you can ignore them.
-The license is automatically renewed annually, before it expires.
+The license is automatically renewed annually before it expires.

 ## Uplink speeds, deployment sizes, and CPU models
 {: #fortinetvm_considerations-installvalues}

-The following topics describe the different considerations for the uplink speed, deployment size, and CPU when you install FortiGate Virtual Appliance.
+The following information describes the different considerations for the uplink speed, deployment size, and CPU when you install FortiGate Virtual Appliance.

 ### FortiGate Virtual Appliance on vCenter Server 7 with NSX-T
 {: #fortinetvm_considerations-installvalues-vcs7}

-On vCenter Server 7 with NSX-T, you can install FortiGate Virtual Appliance on the consolidated cluster or edge services cluster.
+On vCenter Server 7 with NSX-T, you can install FortiGate Virtual Appliance on the consolidated cluster or the edge gateway cluster.

 On the consolidated cluster, note the following.